Edgar Krueger 1930 - 2020 - Obituary

-Edinburg Rev. Edgar A. Krueger Rev. Edgar A. Krueger, 89, passed away peacefully on Monday, June 22, 2020, at his residence, surrounded by his family.
+Edinburg - Rev. Edgar A. Krueger, 89, passed away peacefully on Monday, June 22, 2020, at his residence, surrounded by his family.

 Rev. Krueger was born in Wakarusa, Indiana, on December 27th, 1930, the son of a preacher.
 He graduated from Elmhurst College and Eden Theological Seminary.
 After a church ministry for a number of years, he left the pulpit to focus on directly impacting and improving the lives of those who are oppressed and underrepresented in society.
 In his 60 years of work, the number of lives he touched, each individually, measures in the thousands.
 He was a missionary to the poverty-stricken in Honduras in the 1950s and 60s; he, along with his wife Ninfa, and alongside Cesar Chavez, organized farmworkers in Texas and California in the 1960s and 70s; he moved his family to Chile in 1975, shortly after Augusto Pinochet rose to power, in order to serve the needs of people living in fear under that bloody dictatorship; and from the late 1970s until a few years before his death, with his car as his office, he did grassroots organizing of factory workers in the maquiladora manufacturing plants on the Mexican side of our nation's border.
 With workers earning only a few dollars per day for tiresome and often dangerous work, Rev. Krueger made many trips per week across the border to educate them of their rights under Mexican law in an effort to help them achieve better wages and improved, safer working conditions.